gliddd4/MySign/README.md

 The coolest ipa signer on the planet, for iOS 15 to 26.

+## Installation
+Download the ipa from [releases](https://github.com/gliddd4/MySign/releases) and upload it to [a web signer](https://sign.ipasign.cc/) along with your certificate.
+If the app crashes use the linked web signer.

 ## Credits

 - [ArkSigning](https://github.com/nabzclan-reborn/ArkSigning): Improved zsign fork for on device signing and ipa modification